-Luckily, due to the routine monthly check-up, PIH is detected in time and hence most of the women experiencing PIH deliver a healthy baby.
+Luckily, due to the routine monthly check-up, PIH is detected in time, and hence most of the women experiencing PIH deliver a healthy baby.
 However, without proper prenatal care, PIH can potentially harm pregnancy and the health of mother and child.

 - Placenta supplies nourishment and oxygen to the baby in the womb.
-PIH hinder the blood supply to the placenta.
+PIH hinders the blood supply to the placenta.
 This, in turn, brings about low birth weight and other issues in the newborn.

-- Preeclampsia, a pregnancy complication associated with PIH poses a high risk in pregnancy and health of the mother.
+- Preeclampsia, a pregnancy complication associated with PIH, poses a high risk in pregnancy and health of the mother.

 Does High Blood Pressure Mean You Have PIH?

-It is not exactly that while you have the high blood pressure, you will be facing the trouble of PIH.
+It is not exactly that while you have high blood pressure, you will be facing the trouble of PIH.
 Rather, they will be checking the other factors like the presence of protein in the urine as well as excessive swelling.
-Only then the doctors conclude that the pregnant women have the problem of PIH.
+Only then the doctors conclude that pregnant women have the problem of PIH.

 Do Swelling Mean I Have PIH?

 Avoiding salt is the best option in case of experiencing blood pressure.
 However, it is a very bad idea during pregnancy.
 Expecting mothers need the right amount of salt for the normal flow of fluid.
-Therefore instead of avoiding it altogether, stick on to the right amount of salt.
-Not a pinch more and not a pinch less.
+Therefore instead of avoiding it altogether, stick on to the right amount of salt — not a pinch more and not a pinch less.